nagilum/PSR-SOMS-amendment/PSR-SOMS-amendment.md

 }
 ```

-If used for the If-conditions, it MUST also be applied to the Else-conditions,
+If used for the If-conditions, it MUST also be applied to the If-Else-conditions,
 as follows.

 ```php